Frequently Asked Questions

 - Private room with private bath

-- Private suite (single room with private bath)
+- Private suite (our most spacious rooms with large private bath)

-In some cases, insurance companies will reimburse at a rate consistent with their “reasonable and customary” charges for “out of network” residential substance abuse treatment.
+We are a private pay facility and do not accept insurance.
+However, in some cases, insurance companies will reimburse at a rate consistent with their “reasonable and customary” charges for out-of-network residential substance abuse treatment.
 It is the client’s responsibility to negotiate with his or her insurance company for reimbursement.
+We can also refer clients to a third party insurance advocate to assist them with this process.

 Life at Alta Mira